uc-berkeley-w215/fall2021/schedule/week-06.md

 ### Readings to be presented

+  - [No One Can Hack My Mind](https://www.usenix.org/system/files/conference/soups2015/soups15-paper-ion.pdf), by Ion, Reeder, and Consolvo. **Discussion lead: Robert Crawford**

 ### Readings you may choose to present (students not presenting should read 1 and skim 1)

-  - [No One Can Hack My Mind](https://www.usenix.org/system/files/conference/soups2015/soups15-paper-ion.pdf), by Ion, Reeder, and Consolvo.
   - [The Quest to Replace Passwords: A Framework for Comparative Evaluation of Web Authentication Schemes](https://www.cl.cam.ac.uk/~fms27/papers/2012-BonneauHerOorSta-password--oakland.pdf), by Bonneau et al.